 Important: Please download CCleaner from Piriform's site only, which I've linked to directly below this paragraph!
-There is at least one malicious program looks and sounds a lot like CCleaner but charges for the cleaning, so be careful.
+There is at least one malicious program that looks and sounds a lot like CCleaner but charges for the cleaning, so be careful.

-Note: This review is of CCleaner v4.08.4428 which was released on November 28, 2013.
+Note: This review is of CCleaner v4.11.4619 which was released on February 25, 2014.
 Please let me know if there's a newer version I need to review.

 Two installation methods are available.
 The first is referred to as "Installer" and is a full install of CCleaner, which includes an option to also install Google Chrome and the Google Toolbar for IE. The second is the "Portable" version, which I recommend, and doesn't require installation at all.